vskarleas/PeiP-S3-INF301/APP2/README.md

 ## 20/10/2022

 * On a continué sur l'acte iV
-* On a commencé l'acte
+* On a commencé l'acte V